The Companys History

 Later, the company was headed by:

 - Vakhtang Dmitrievich VACHNADZE (1977-1991 - General Director of NPO Energia);

-- Nikolai Nikolaevich SEVASTIANOV (2005-2007 - President and General Designer of S.P.
+- Nikolai Nikolaevich SEVASTIYANOV (2005-2007 - President and General Designer of S.P.
 Korolev Rocket and Space Corporation Energia);

-- corresponding member of the Russian Academy of Sciences Vitali Alexandrovich LOPOTA (2007-2014 - President and General Designer of S.P.
+- corresponding member of the Russian Academy of Sciences Vitaly Alexandrovich LOPOTA (2007-2014 - President and General Designer of S.P.
 Korolev Rocket and Space Corporation Energia);

 - Vladimir Lvovich SOLNTSEV (since August 1, 2014 - acting president of S.P.
 Korolev Rocket and Space Corporation Energia, since September 20, 2014 - President of S.P.
-Korolev Rocket and Space Corporation Energia, since June 25, 2016 - General Director of S.P.
-Korolev Rocket and Space Corporation Energia).
+Korolev Rocket and Space Corporation Energia, since June 25, 2016 till August 3, 2018 - General Director of S.P.
+Korolev Rocket and Space Corporation Energia);

-- Evgeny Anatolyevich Mikrin (since December 11, 2015 – General Designer of S.P.
-Korolev Rocket and Space Corporation Energia, since July 1, 2016 – General Designer – First Deputy General Director of S.P.
+Igor Yakovlevich OZAR (since May 16, 2020 - acting General Director of S.P.
+Korolev Rocket and Space Corporation Energia, since July 2, 2020 - General Director of S.P.
 Korolev Rocket and Space Corporation Energia).

 At different times the Experimental Machine-building Plant was headed by: Pyotr Ivanovich MALOLETOV (1946-1952 - director of Experimental Plant 88 - deputy director for production of NII-88);

 Fyodor Pavlovich Gerasimov (1953-1955 - Director of Plant 88); Hero of Socialist Labor Roman Anisimovich TURKOV (1956-1966 - Director of Plant 88, First Deputy Head of Special Design Bureau No.1);